 Telstra CA issues certificates based on requests that are correctly formatted and properly verified according to Section 5.2 - Authentication.
-The issuance of a certificate by the Telstra CA indicates a complete and final approval of the certificate application by the CA. All certificate information transmitted electronically between the subscriber and the Telstra Issuing CA is protected by a secure process.
+The issuance of a certificate by the Telstra CA indicates a complete and final approval of the certificate application by the CA. All certificate information transmitted electronically between the subscriber and the Telstra purple managed issuing CA CBNSTL5GFCA01 is protected by a secure process.

 6.2.4.1.
-Notification to subscriber by the CA of issuance of certificate

-A subscriber will be notified by the Telstra CA of the publishing of the subscriber's certificate in a repository or confirmation of delivery of subscriber's certificate.
+Notification to subscriber by the CA of issuance of certificate certificate in a repository or confirmation of delivery of subscriber's certificate.
 The issuance notification will be in the form of an email or a message (web page or pop-up window) to the subscriber informing of the successful completion of the enrolment process.